Caravan Light Bulb Buying Guide

 Light Emitting Diodes (LEDs):

-Feature either a half globe or flat surface with many tiny bulbs backed by a tapered cage that houses the diodes.
+LED Light Bulbs feature either a half globe or flat surface with many tiny bulbs backed by a tapered cage that houses the diodes.
 They produce a direct white light (more like a spotlight, making them a popular selection for downlights), last up to 20,000hrs (about 10yrs - making them a popular selection for hard to get to locations), and consume about 80% less energy than incandescents.

-Watts, Lumens & Kelvin
+What Are Watts, Lumens & Kelvin?

 Watts (W) = Energy Used